FawazQutami/Travelling-Salesman-Problem-Simulated-Annealing/README.md

 # Code written in Python
-This code favours readability and ease of understanding over speed and robustness and is meant to be used as either a research tool or a study guide for anyone interested in learning about Simulated Annealing optimization.
+This code favours readability and ease of understanding over speed and robustness and is meant to be used as either a research tool or a study guide for anyone interested in learning about Simulated Annealing.

 To start the execution open main.py file and then run the program.
 You need the below libraries: